benus-code/SocialWishlist/README.md

 **SocialWishlist** is a mobile-first social gifting platform that keeps the surprise alive — a wishlist owner can track funding progress in real time **without ever seeing who contributed**.

-Built as a **Senior Fullstack technical test** with production-minded choices: async backend, real-time events, database migrations, strict privacy boundaries, and a UX designed for phones first.

 ---